 About

-Marcella is largely self-taught but studied classical drawing at Lyme Academy of Fine Art under the master draftsman Deane G. Keller.
-Her work has garnered national attention with exhibitions at Anya Tish Gallery in Houston, TX, and Commerce Gallery in Lockhart, TX, and she was a finalist for the prestigious No Dead Artists exhibition at Jonathan Ferrara Gallery in New Orleans, LA.
+Colavecchio is largely self-taught and studied classical drawing at Lyme Academy of Fine Art under master draftsman Deane G. Keller.
+Her work has been exhibited nationally, including solo and group exhibitions at Anya Tish Gallery in Houston, Texas, and Commerce Gallery in Lockhart, Texas, and she was a finalist for the prestigious No Dead Artists exhibition at Jonathan Ferrara Gallery in New Orleans.

 Her work has been featured in Austin Monthly, Houston CityBook, Sightlines Magazine, Almost Real Things, The Austin Chronicle, The Austin American-Statesman, and Split Lip Magazine.